fission/fission/hack/Releasing.md

 1. Documentation Update

 a.
-Merge documentation PRs that are peer reviewed and get latest master locally.
+Merge documentation PRs that are peer reviewed and get latest main locally.

 b.
 In the repo fission/fission.io change version in version.sh file to latest version (x.y.z) and run build.sh script